tumcms/aerial2pdsm/README.md

 ```

 ### Checkpoints
 After each major step: copying the files, rough sfm model, isolation, fine sfm model (pdsm), a checkpoint is reached.
-This also means that you may need to delete the previously generated files if a step goes source.
+This also means that you may need to delete the previously generated files if a step goes sour.

 ### Results
-All results a put into the /path/to/output/folder. \
+All results a put into the /path/to/output/folder.
-1. The rough model is in /sparse\
+1. The rough model is in /sparse
 2. The isolated areas are in /observations.
 The subfolders are named by the major image and are containing: a fine model, coordinate system, image, graph used (if orca was installed)
 3. The graph information is put into /detected_areas and is saved as XML